celskeggs/hailburst/README.md

-# Scratch files for Hairburst development
+# Scratch files for Hailburst development

 # Notes on buildroot